sharmamangita/Envolve_app/envolve_setup.md

 ENVOLVE APP SETUP:
 make sure cli is installed globally or installl by command " npm install -g react-native-cli"
 >git clone files from git repository..
->go to the project root directory in terminal "/envolve_app"  and there run "npm install" IN CASE WE WANT TO USE COMMAND terminal ONLY TO BUILD AND RUN PROJECT THEN USE THIS COMMAND after installing node module......
+>go to the project root directory in terminal "/envolve_app"  and there run "npm install" and for IOS run "npx pod-install".
+IN CASE WE WANT TO USE COMMAND terminal ONLY TO BUILD AND RUN PROJECT THEN USE THIS COMMAND after installing node module......
 >"react-native run-android"   //this command will build and run project